naoki-koike/naoki-koike.github.io/projects/encryption/README.md

     =========
     Packet 1:

-    Source: [Your Name]
+    Source: Naoki
-    Destination: [Partner's Name]
+    Destination: Davi
     Sequence: 1/3
     Data: [binary for char 1] [binary for char 2]
     =========
     Packet 2:

-    Source: [Your Name]
+    Source: Naoki
-    Destination: [Partner's Name]
+    Destination: Davi
     Sequence: 2/3
     Data: [binary for char 3] [binary for char 4]
     =========
     Packet 3:

-    Source: [Your Name]
+    Source: Naoki
-    Destination: [Partner's Name]
+    Destination: Davi
     Sequence: 3/3
     Data: [binary for char 5] [binary for char 6]
     =========

 ## Part 4: Reflection Questions

 - What is the difference between symmetric and asymmetric encryption?
 What purpose did each serve in this simulation?
 - Why is it important that this protocol uses a new key for each message?
 - Why is it important that you never share your secret key?
 - In the transport layer, do these messages use TCP or UDP?
 Why?
 - Now that you've created packets in the transport layer, give a short explanation of what happens to these packets in the internet layer and in the link layer.
 - This protocol successfully encrypts the **content** of the message.
 Even though and adversary in the middle can't read the content of the message, what other information can they still see?